m-rtijn/stad-encryption/README.md

 stad-encryption
 ===============

+stad-encryption enables LUKS-based partitionless folder encryption.

-With STAD-encryption (Secure and Transparant Arbitrary Directory Encryption) you can easily use LUKS to encrypt only a specific folder and mount it only when necessary.
+With stad-encryption (Secure and Transparant Arbitrary Directory Encryption) you can easily use LUKS to encrypt only a specific folder and mount it only when necessary.
 When the data is not used, one can simply unmount the LUKS-encrypted image to be sure that the data cannot be accessed by unauthorized users or programs.
 It also enables users